-I have a confession to make… I know meditation is meant to be good for you, but I don't meditate every day.
-I go through cycles of meditating 20 minutes a day and then slowly 'forget' and slide into not meditating until I feel I need to — until I feel like crap.
+I have a confession to make… I had heard about some of the benefits of meditation, but I don’t meditate every day.
+I go through cycles of meditating 20 minutes a day and then slowly ‘forget’ and slide into not meditating until I feel I need to — until I feel like crap.
 Sound familiar?
 But recently [...]

 Abraham Maslow is the grandfather of positive psychology.
 He was one of the first prominent thinkers to urge us to look at the best in society and learn from them.
 Maslow’s most famous contribution to the field of positive psychology is his ‘hierarchy of needs.’
 It’s a diagram illustrating the hierarchy of a meaningful life.
 He built each criterion on top of [...]

 In the 1960s, the average age for the onset of depression was 29.
 Today the average age for the onset of depression is 14.
 A lot of this, I believe, is down to societies new obsession with productivity.
 Doing more in less time, so we can do more in the time we save seems like a wonderful idea.
 And it is if you don’t mind being depressed.